Skip to main content

 Description:

-Admins are the highest authority in the governance system, typically developers or owners of the governance dapp.
+Admins are the highest authority within the governance system, usually comprising developers or owners of the governance dapp.

 Rights: